IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   curl -H "X-Dataverse-key: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" -X DELETE https://demo.dataverse.org/api/datasets/24/destroy

 Calling the destroy endpoint is permanent and irreversible.
-It will remove the dataset and its datafiles, then re-index the parent dataverse in Solr.
+It will remove the dataset and its datafiles, then re-index the parent Dataverse collection in Solr.
 This endpoint requires the API token of a superuser.

 Configure a Dataset to Use a Specific File Store
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~